EKS Default Namespace Deletion Incident Response Guide

 --access-scope type=cluster

-Namespace-level Access Control:
+Namespace-Level Access Control:

 aws eks create-access-entry \